By Emily Kovach from PAeats.com

 Crust Vegan Bakery offers a bevy of animal product-free treats: sweet potato, pecan, apple and pumpkin pies!
-Order these 9-inch pies online, and choose pick-up at one of three locations (Crust’s new storefront in Manayunk, Grindcore X Crust in West Philly) or one of our many wholesale partners.
+Order these 9-inch pies online, and choose pick-up at one of three locations (Crust’s storefront in Manayunk, Grindcore in West Philly, or one of their many wholesale partners.
 4409 Main St., Philadelphia:(215) 532-7867.

-A mainstay in Reading Terminal Market, Flying Monkey Bakery is perhaps best-known for its whoopie pies.
-But it knows a thing or two about traditional pies and has some awesome seasonal flavors.
-Other seasonal cakes and treats, like Pumpple Cake and carrot snap cake, are also available.
+A mainstay in the Reading Terminal Market, Flying Monkey Bakery is perhaps best-known for its whoopie pies.
+But it knows a thing or two about traditional pumpkin, pecan, and apple pies and has some awesome other flavors including s’mores, peanut butter cup, and chocolate cream.
+Other seasonal cakes and treats found here include their November Cake of the Month - Carrot Snap!
 51 N. 12th Street, Philadelphia: 215-928-0340

 You might know Lynn Sandy’s Bakery for its incredible cake creations, but it’s also got pies aplenty.
-The classics are all there — pumpkin, pumpkin cream, apple and apple crumb — but its Thanksgiving pie menu goes further, with apple cream, caramel apple, coconut custard and so many other flavors.
+The classics are all there — pumpkin, apple, and apple crumb — but its Thanksgiving pie menu goes further, with apple cream, caramel apple, coconut custard, and so many other flavors.
 Not that into pie?
 Cheesecakes, pumpkin cupcakes and cookies, brownies, and plenty of other treats are on offer.
 Call ahead to order, then pick up in the shop.
 619 Pittston Ave., Scranton; (570) 346-2440.

 Minooka Pastry Shop has all kinds of pies on deck, but this time of year, it’s all about the pumpkin and pumpkin cream pies.
-It also offers gluten-free pumpkin and lemon meringue!
+It also offers gluten-free pumpkin, apple crumb, and lemon meringue!
 These are all super-popular, so it’s best to call in your order or place it online in advance.
 3276 Birney Ave.
 Scranton; (570) 342-1876.

 Looking for phenomenal pies in York?
 Look no further than The Copper Crust, which has put together an extensive holiday list of goodies.
 All types of fruit, chocolate and classic Thanksgiving pies are available.
 A bounty of cheesecakes, loaf cakes, pastries and more are on the menu, too, including gluten-free items.
 966. S. George St., York; (717) 650-6235.